DarraghCode/DarraghCode/README.md

 - 👋 Hi, I’m @DarraghCode
-- 👀 I’m interested in Python & Java.
-I love everything to do with Full Stack Development
-- 🌱 I’m currently learning Java & Python
-- 📫 How to reach me - Discord @Goldzyn#1337

 <!---
 DarraghCode/DarraghCode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.